xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/rspconfig.1.rst

  \ **-d**\  will download a single dump or all generated dumps from the BMC to /var/log/xcat/dump on management or service node.

+\ **thermalmode**\

+ Display or set the thermal mode of the system to a setting, depending on your system, adapter, and cable type.
+After a factory reset of the system, the thermal mode setting is lost and must be reapplied.
+To choose the correct setting for your system, see http://blaze.aus.stglabs.ibm.com/kc20A-cur/POWER9/p9ei3/p9ei3_thermal_mode.htm [OpenBMC]